Louisville Radon Testing

 How do I Mitigate Radon?

 Radon mitigation is pretty straight forward.
 Since radon is a gas that occurs naturally in the earth, you begin the fight closest to the ground.
 Your basement or concrete slab are the first defense against radon entering your home.
 But as we discussed above, the atoms of radon are very small and it is able to pass through concrete.
 Even though radon is a gas, it acts a lot like water.
 Meaning, it will follow the path of least resistance.
-A typical radon mitigation is as "simple" as cutting a hole into your slab and venting the ground through your roof and out of your house.
-This pipe acts like a chimney for the ground and allows the radon gas to travel up the pipe and into the atmosphere instead of collecting in your home.
+Typical radon mitigation is as "simple" as cutting a hole into your slab and venting the ground through your roof and out of your house.
+This pipe acts as a chimney for the ground and allows the radon gas to travel up the pipe and into the atmosphere instead of collecting in your home.
 That is called a passive system.
 An active system uses the same pipe, but instead of only creating a path of least resistance for the gas, a motor is placed on the pipe and air is pulled through the pipe.
 This is a lot like sucking on a straw.
 All of the air under the slab gets sucked up the pipe and then vented through the roof.

 First things first

-Of course none of this matters until we've found the right house.
+Of course, none of this matters until we've found the right house.
 The inspection process, and specifically a radon inspection, is just a VERY SMALL portion of the overall transaction.
 If you have specific questions about the home buying process, get in touch.
 We are here to help.
-Use the comment section below to submit your question or email me at firstname.lastname@example.org and I'll get your questions answered.
+Use the comment section below to submit your question or email me at [email protected] and I'll get your questions answered.